CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Executive Secretariat;

-Analytic Support Team;
+Analytical Support Team;

 Protocol department.

-The headquarters of the CIA include:
+The CIA headquarters structures include:

-Head of Financial Service(Chief Financial Officer).
+Head of financial service(Chief Financial Officer).
 Controls all financial activities of the CIA.

 Head of information service(Chief Information Officer).

-Head of Human Resources(Chief of Human Resources).
+Head of HR Department(Chief of Human Resources).

 Operations center(Operations Center).
-24/7 analyzes incoming information in order to identify signs of brewing crisis situations that threaten US national security and immediately inform the CIA leadership about this.
+Analyzes incoming information around the clock in order to identify signs of impending crisis situations that threaten US national security and immediately inform the CIA leadership about this.

-Diversity Plans and Programs Department(Diversity Plans and Programs).
-It implements the ideology of political correctness, tolerance and multiculturalism that prevails today in the West, creating conditions for the recruitment and promotion of representatives of national and other minorities.
+Division of Diversity Plans and Programs(Diversity Plans and Programs).
+Implements the ideology of political correctness, tolerance and multiculturalism that is dominant in the West today, creating conditions for the recruitment and promotion of representatives of national and other minorities.

 Department of Political and Corporate Coordination(Policy and Corporate Coordination).

-Open Source Center for National Intelligence(DNI Open Source Center).
+National Intelligence Open Source Center(DNI Open Source Center).

 “Dear George!